JaredTMurray/Crowdfunding-ETL/README.md

 The results are in input and output 58 from the above mentioned file.
 Finally for this deliverable, the backers_df Dataframe was exprted into [backer_info](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/backer_info.csv) as an cvs file

 ### Deliverable 2: Transform and Clean Data
-•	The "cf_id" column is converted to int64.
-(5 pt)
+- The "cf_id" column was converted to int64.
+This can be seen in Out[63] in [Extract-Transform_final_code](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/Extract-Transform_final_code.ipynb).
 •	The "name" column is split into "first_name" and "last_name" columns that are added to the DataFrame.
 (10 pt)
 •	The "name" column is dropped from the DataFrame.
 (5 pt)
 •	The columns are reordered.
 (5 pt)